-Perspective is so vital to how we interpret reality, as well as in our healing processes.
+Perspective is vital to how we interpret reality, as well as to our healing processes.
 A change of perspective demands flexibility within our belief systems, and this can be challenging but rewarding in the long run.

 Everything Can Be Turned Into a Learning Process